zkutlow/crypto-technical-analysis/README.md

 ```

 The application will:
-1. Fetch your portfolio from CoinTracker
+1. Fetch your portfolio from Coinbase
 2. Retrieve historical price data for each asset
 3. Perform technical analysis
 4. Generate recommendations with alerts